Is your PhD worthless?

 Who were we talking about, just now?
 It’s easy to forget – those faces we used to see in the corridor, those names our advisor has known down the years – we, after all, have something better to do.
 Those unmemorable unspeakables – unspeakable? unmemorable?
 I wonder which happened first?
-It’s hard to say in this climate – are the same people who have done what you do now: they worked hard and searched the world at large for a hard won knowledge of the truth.
+It’s hard to say in this climate – are the same people who have done what you do now: they toiled each day, searching the world at large in quest of a hard-won knowledge of the truth.
 And what they found, those PhD’s who could understand what they saw, is that academia doesn’t care to think them extraordinary.
 But it is, in fact, precisely those unspeakable individuals who are worth talking about, exactly those unmemorable students who are more special than you would care to believe.

 But those type of skills don’t just make a case for themselves – unlike, allegedly, holding a PhD within academia.
 You need to have applied them in an open setting and earned them on merit before you can claim the right to say they are yours.
 And if there’s one way to provide the proof-of-skills an employer needs, it’s by getting yourself right under their nose: it’s called, in decidedly non-academic jargon, working an internship.

 Think you can’t afford to work an internship and attend graduate school full-time?
 Think again.
-Remember: you’re not following the vacuous script laid out and followed to the letter by so many clever but hapless thinkers before you; you’re reinventing yourself, asking questions which are unwelcome, exploiting resources – networking, anyone?
+Remember: you’re not enacting the vacuous script laid out and followed to the letter by so many clever but hapless thinkers before you.
+You’re reinventing yourself, asking questions which are unwelcome, exploiting resources – networking, anyone?
 I hear the Columbia Club in midtown ($125 per year for graduate students under 35) is pretty good for that – which other people haven’t thought about, or which they don’t know are there in their credulous willingness to see only tenure as the badge of success.

 But, maybe you think I’ve mis-spoken, or been a tad rude.
 Ask yourself this, though: is it really my tone that you find offensive?

 Let’s play a little game.
-I’ll say something only a Humanities PhD (nowadays held to be the most comic kind you can get) would think to say, and let’s see if it has any substance.
-I’ll say something which, now that the value of your degree – and this includes PhD’s in educational fields, too – is estimated only by economists and those who are accountable to shareholders, is often seen as whimsical or outright laughable because it is reckoned to have no use-value on what we like to think we know as ‘the market’.
+I’ll say something only a Humanities PhD – nowadays held to be the most comic kind you can get – would think to say, and let’s see if it has any substance.
+I’ll say something which, now that the value of your degree is estimated only by economists and those who are accountable to shareholders, is often seen as whimsical or outright laughable because it is reckoned to have no use-value on what we like to think we know as ‘the market’.
 I think I’ll go right ahead and quote Kierkegaard (out of context):

 “Do not think I wish to intrude upon your secrets, but I have just one question to put to you, which I think you can answer without making too free with yourself.
 Answer me honestly and without evasion: do you really laugh when you are alone?
 You know what I mean – I do not mean whether you ever, or even often, happen to laugh when alone, but whether you find this lonely laughter satisfying?”

-It’s a stupid, rhetorical question, right?
+It could be merely a stupid, rhetorical question, right?
 Who bothers to answer those, nowadays?
 We’re busy, after all.
 But, I digress.
 Those clever PhD’s who’ve read their Kierkegaard will doubtless know that he’s addressing the reader about the merits of a marriage, and will be quick to scoff at the meretriciousness, the very pomposity of my presumption to wheedle this desperate badge of apparent erudition into my post.
 That may be so.
-But I don’t, unless I’m mistaken, see you laughing.
+But I don’t, unless I’m mistaken, hear you laughing.

 But, whilst you might not have a say in whether or not the academy will finally admit you to their ranks – and, if you are admitted, it’s worth asking whether you’re OK with spending 7 years doing the dirty work no senior professor wants to do, all on the gamble that, once again, you’ll be one of the lucky ones offered a place on the proverbial tenured lifeboat – you alone control the attitude which you adopt towards gaining the PhD.